Why does an Internet or digital wireless site or service need an ASCAP license?

 What goes into my Music Use Report?

-You will include on your Music Use Report the associated with each of the musical compositions streamed by your site or service during the report period.
+You will include on your Music Use Report information associated with each of the musical compositions streamed by your site or service during the report period.

 Do I need to submit a Music Use Report?